Business: Property investment

 Whitehouse Farm, Harrogate

 Planning permission was obtained in May 2018 for 9 no. stone built properties on the site of the former Whitehouse Farm in rural western Harrogate.
-The former farm buildings have now been demolished and construction is due to start in November 2018.
+The former farm buildings have now been demolished and construction is well advanced.

 Low Mill, Ripon

-Planning permission is being sought for a development of 9 mews-style, 2 and 3 bedroom properties in Ripon.
-Construction should start, subject to planning in the spring of 2019.
+Planning permission has been approved for a development of 10 mews-style, 2 and 3 bedroom properties in Ripon.
+Detailed design is now well advanced and construction should start early in 2020.